karrot-dev/karrot-frontend/CONTRIBUTE.md

 They will help situated your work within their related fields of interest.

-You can find their profiles and contact information here ADD LINK TO FORUM POST.
+You can find their profiles and contact information via [How to get involved!
+Onboarding into the ‘Karrot team’](https://community.karrot.world/t/how-to-get-involved-onboarding-into-the-karrot-team/661).

+:karrot::karrot::karrot::karrot::karrot: How to contribute/participate in Karrot? :karrot::karrot::karrot::karrot::karrot:

+:eight_spoked_asterisk: Are you interested in ex

 ### Sign up and join the _Playground_ group